Requesting Information and Application for Admission

 Impacted Programs

-The CSU designates programs as impacted when more applications from regularly eligible applicants are received in the initial filing period (October and November for fall terms, June for winter terms, August for spring terms, February for summer terms) than can be accommodated.
+The CSU designates programs as impacted when more applications from regularly eligible applicants are received in the initial filing period (October and November for fall terms, June for winter terms, August for spring terms, and February for summer terms) than can be accommodated.
 Some programs are impacted at every university that they are offered; others are impacted only at a few universities.
 Candidates for admission must meet all of the university’s specified supplementary admission criteria if applying to an impacted program or university.

 The CSU will announce during the fall filing period those universities or programs that are impacted.
 Detailed information on university and program impaction is available on the Access & Impaction website.